kyratrades/kyratrades.github.io/docs/videos/plays.md

 ## The Curious Incident of the Dog in the Night-Time

-#### The Curious Incident of the Dog in the Night-Time - National Theatre - September 6, 2012
-{: .no_toc .d-inline-block }
+The Curious Incident of the Dog in the Night-Time - National Theatre - September 6, 2012 {: .fs-5 .text-gamma .d-inline-block }

 Pro-Shot
 {: .label .label-green }